 Year Turned Pro: 1985

-Jürgen Melzer is an Austrian tennis player.
-He reached a career-high singles ranking of World No. 8 in April 2011, and a doubles ranking of World No. 6 in September 2010.
+Jürgen Melzer (born 22 May 1981) is an Austrian professional tennis player.
+He reached a career-high singles ranking of world No. 8 in April 2011, and a doubles ranking of world No. 6 in September 2010.
 He is a left-handed tennis player, but is right-handed in everyday life.
 He has a younger brother, Gerald Melzer, with whom he has played doubles in several tournaments.
 In 1999, he won the boys' singles event at Wimbledon.
 For many years, he was known as one of the best players on the tour not to have progressed past the third round of a Grand Slam event.
-He ended this streak by reaching the semifinals of the French Open in 2010, losing to Rafael Nadal after coming from two sets down to defeat Novak Djokovic in the ...more on Wikipedia
+He ended this streak by reaching the semifinals of the French Open in 2010, losing to Rafael Nadal after coming from two sets down to ...more on Wikipedia

 Birthplace: Vienna, Austria